epapathom/ukiyo-api/README.md

 # Get Started

-For more information regarding on how to get started with the API, visit the [Get Started](/documentation/get_started.md) guide in the documentation.
+For more information on how to get started with the API, visit the [Get Started](/documentation/get_started.md) guide in the documentation.